talevy17/therapy-syncronization/README.md

 ## Project Overview

-In this project we have split the work to three main parts
+In this project we have split the work to two main parts

 ### `Algorithms`